nvernon99/Nightmare-Fuel-Synth/README.md

 - Drive parameter which modifies the input gain into a tan(x) function waveshaper

 ADSR
-- Simple ADSR Envelope generator which can be controlled by the UI
+- Simple ADSR Envelope (effecting the amplitude of each note) generator which can be controlled by the UI

 Pitch
 - Detune slider which detunes some of the oscillators from the fundamental frequency